ch-nry/pd-pmpd/README.md

 adapted of the creation of particular physical modelling.
 GEM is a pd library dedicated to images processing [14].
 In the provided `pmpd`  examples, GEM is used for the movement visualisation.

+Simulation can run in a 1 dimentional space, 2d or 3d, depending of the objects used.

+Mass, link and interactors objects are design to interact together. pmpd, pmpd2d and pmpd3d are design to run a simulation as a single object. pmpd~, pmpd2d~ and pmpd3d~ are design for audio synthesis

+Cyrille Henry 2003-2024

 Building instruction
 ====================